quackscience/duckdb-extension-clickhouse-native/README.md

 # DuckDB Clickhouse Native File reader
 This experimental rust extension allows reading ClickHouse Native Format database files.

+> This reader is a clear room implementation of the CH Native file format using no code or libraries from clickhouse.<br>
-> Experimental: USE AT YOUR OWN RISK!
+> As such it is potentially incomplete, imperfect and might not be compatible with all files.
+USE AT YOUR OWN RISK!

 ### 📦 Installation